 Commercial paper - An underlying fund may purchase commercial paper.
 Commercial paper refers to short-term promissory notes issued by a corporation to finance its current operations.
 Such securities normally have maturities of thirteen months or less and, though commercial paper is often unsecured, commercial paper may be supported by letters of credit, surety bonds or other forms of collateral.
 Maturing commercial paper issuances are usually repaid by the issuer from the proceeds of new commercial paper issuances.
 As a result, investment in commercial paper is subject to rollover risk, or the risk that the issuer cannot issue enough new commercial paper to satisfy its outstanding commercial paper.
 Like all fixed income securities, commercial paper prices are susceptible to fluctuations in interest rates.
 If interest rates rise, commercial paper prices will decline and vice versa.
-However, the short-term nature of a commercial paper tends to yield smaller returns than longer-term corporate debt because securities shorts those with longer maturities.
-As with all fixed income securities that the issuer will default on its commercial paper obligations and commercial paper may become illiquid or suffer from reduced liquidity in these or other situations.
+However, the short-term nature of a commercial paper investment makes it less susceptible to volatility than many other fixed income securities because interest rate risk typically increases as maturity lengths increase.
+Commercial paper tends to yield smaller returns than longer-term corporate debt because securities with shorter maturities typically have lower effective yields than those with longer maturities.
+As with all fixed income securities, there is a chance that the issuer will default on its commercial paper obligations and commercial paper may become illiquid or suffer from reduced liquidity in these or other situations.